ajavamind/A3DCamera/README.md

 * Live 3D demonstrations of the stereo window (work in progress)
 * Remote control of the camera using Bluetooth or a local WiFi network (work in progress)
 * Simultaneous multiple 3D cameras remote control
-* Sharing photos via email, for direct printing SBS or Anaglyph, or with other 3D apps like 3DSteroidPro
+* Sharing photos via email, for direct printing SBS or Anaglyph, or for review and alignment using 3D apps like [3DSteroidPro](https://play.google.com/store/apps/details?id=jp.suto.stereoroidpro&hl=en_US).

 The display of the 3D parallel L/R image should be centered on the display and no larger than 130 cm wide for a stereoscope or free-viewing the image to minimize eye strain.
 There is a display mode where only the stereo image appears without controls or other information.